thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 User opens application and either signs in with username and password if they have an account or signs up for an account if they don't have one yet

 Tasks are scheduled into weeks.
-A week is created by the program for the user to schedule tasks into.
+A week either is created by the program for the user to schedule tasks into, or retreived from the database for the user to edit if they wihs to do so and already have a week saved in the program.

-The user uses the app to schedule their upcoming tasks, by inputting the tasks they want to get done, and specifying details such as:
+The user uses the app to schedule their upcoming tasks by inputting the tasks they want to get done, and specifying details such as:

 1. The amount of time tasks will take

 2. When they want to complete the tasks by

-3. Whether they wish to repeat this task on a regular basis, and if so, how often
+3. If they wish to complete the task via a series of smaller tasks

 Tasks are separated into two types, fixed and non-fixed, based on whether they have to be completed at a certain time (e.g. meeting) or not (e.g. exercising).
 The user is also able to create a project (i.e. a collection of tasks).
 For example, if a user wants to complete an assignment that takes 20 hours to complete, then they would add a project, specifying: